Data-driven Modeling of Conservation Laws (MOD600)

 Method of work

-Class room instruction, programming exercises, calculation exercises
+Class room instruction, programming exercises, calculation exercises, project work.

 Overlapping courses